jennynicoleaustin/udemy-react/S12 Behind the Scences and Optimization/S12 Notes.md

         - avoid unnecessary re-evaluations by using React.memo()
           - to specify what components to re-evaluate
     - re-evaluation of functions within that component will create new function objects
-      - which could result in unwanted side effects.
+      - which could result in unwanted side effects?
-  - useCallback = store the function value and do not reevaluate it when the component function runs again as long as [stated] dependencies did not change.
+  - useCallback = store the function value and do not reevaluate it when the component function runs again as long as (stated) dependencies did not change.

-If the app function runs again when the state changes doesnt that mean we are always reinitializing our state?
+If the app function runs again when the state changes, doesn't that mean we are always reinitializing our state?
-- Why doesnt that cause a problem?
+- Why does that not cause a problem?

+V. 158 A Closer Look At State & Components

+- Interactions between state and components are handled (by React) with the useState hook.
+- useState creates a new slice of state and attaches to a component.
+  - react manages this slice and ties it to the component for you behind the scene.
+- React ensures that useState and the default value you initial assign to useState is only considered once (despite the re-evaluations)
+- When a component is initially evaluated React creates the state and assigns in the default value.
+  - for subsequent re-evaluations, React recognizes that the state object for that component already exists and in turn only UPDATES the state, rather than replaces it with a new object (as is done with other objects created by functions)
+-